UKHO/docs/software-engineering-policies/Lifecycle/DecommissionGuidance.md

 Resources that are no longer needed should be removed to avoid unnecessary costs.
 Consider the following which may need removing or updating.

-- Azure subscription & resources
+- Azure service subscriptions & resources
+- Resources outside of service subscription e.g. shared service key vaults.
 - Azure spoke configuration
 - Entra identities
 - Access packages